Husband Not Affectionate

 Granted, it’s not always easy when the kids are sick, you worked a 12-hour day, and the mortgage is late.

-If you can’t remember what you like to do and let yourself do it, you’re not showing much affection for yourself.
+But if you can’t remember what you like to do and let yourself do it, you’re not showing much affection for yourself.

 Fretting is not going to make your husband more affectionate.
 But dancing the Macarena at the grocery store?
 It definitely could.